har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 Average current draw is ~160mA in gpsvario mode, ~300mA in wifi access point mode.
 Not optimized.

-I used the MAX4410 audio amplifier because I had a few samples, and an already assembled breakout board from a previous project.
-An easily available option is the XPT8871.
-In either case, you can drive a piezo speaker or a cellphone 8ohm 0.5w speaker.
-Or, if you want to reduce current draw, you can omit the audio amplifier and drive a low voltage piezo speaker directly from the ESP32 pin using square wave drive.

 ## Software notes
 Compiled on Ubuntu 16.04LTS amdx64 platform